Sardari system: History

 Although the exact date of the introduction of the Sardari system is not known, many believe that it started during the Mughal rule and then developed during the British Raj.
 The British government recognised the Sardari system after the introduction of the Nawab of Dhaka, in order to maintain the social order of the Dhaka metropolis and to maintain the Nawab's allegiance to the government.
 In 1876, under Nawab Khwaja Abdul Ghani, the importance of this panchayat system increased and at that time there were a total of 12 panchayat committees in Dhaka.
 During the time of Nawab Khwaja Salimullah, a further 22 committees were attached to it and the system was restructured.
 In 1907, Salimullah appointed his brother-in-law Khwaja Muhammad Azam as the Supervisor of all the Panchayat Committees of Dhaka.
 Under Azam, there were 133 sardars leading 133 committees.
 He wrote a book in Urdu titled Islami Panchayet Dhaka in 1911.

 This system was in place for 80 years in Dhaka.
 Along with the abolishment of the zamindari system, this Sardari system was also abolished as part of the East Bengal State Acquisition and Tenancy Act of 1950.
-Among the notable Sardars of Dhaka were Jumman Sardar, Pearu Sardar, Moti Sardar, Mirza Qadir Sardar, Mawla Bakhsh Sardar, Majid Sardar and Latif Khan Sardar.
+Among the notable Sardars of Dhaka were Jumman Sardar, Pearu Sardar, Moti Sardar, Safar Ali Sardar, Mirza Qadir Sardar, Mawla Bakhsh Sardar, Majid Sardar and Latif Khan Sardar.
 2016 marked the death of the last living Sardar of Dhaka, Akhtar Sardar.